happychuks/printf/README.md

 # 0x11.
 C - printf

-## An ALX team project written by Happy Chukwuma and Adioz Daniel
+## An ALX team project written by Happy Felix Chukwuma and Adioz Daniel

 😇😇😇